 Nzema Gold Mine is located on the southern end of the Ashanti Gold Belt in south western Ghana, approximately 280km west of Ghana's capital city, Accra.
 Endeavour holds a 90% interest in the Nzema Gold Mine through Ghanaian subsidiaries.
 The remaining 10% is held by the Government of Ghana.

 Nzema is accessible via 80km of road, most of which is paved, from the major port city of Takoradi, and is in close proximity to the major mining centre at Tarkwa.
-Mining haul roads are established between the plant and the two main mining areas.
-Numerous gravel roads link villages throughout the project concessions providing access to all other parts of the property.
 The proximity of the mine to other major mining centres and the port of Takoradi provides access to all necessary offsite infrastructure and industry service providers.

 Nzema Gold Mine declared commercial production on April 1st, 2011.
 Mining is carried under contract with African Mining Services (AMS), with current production coming from a series of open pits located along an 8km portion of the Salman Trend and the Adamus pits, 8 km to the west of the plant.
 Significant deposits (from north to south) include Akanko, Salman North, Teberu, Nugget Hill, Salman Central and Salman South.
 In addition to the Salman deposit, the Adamus, Aliva, Nfutu and Bokrobo deposits are located to the west of the Salman Trend.